National Primary School Cup & Shield

 The format is Twenty20 for both the Cup and Shield.

 The winner of the Auckland Cup and Shield competitions will compete for the National Primary School Cup and Shield.
-These are run by New Zealand Cricket on the following dates:
+These are run by New Zealand Cricket dates and location TBC.

-Schools will be required to contact each other to organise and complete all their round robin games during term 1 2018.
+Schools will be required to contact each other to organise and complete all their round robin and quarterfinal games during term 1 2018.
 The results need to reported back to Auckland Cricket.

 If your school does not have an artificial wicket you may need to liaise with Auckland Cricket to book grounds.